 - Supplementary Application (Social, Decision, and Organizational Sciences only)

 - The GRE Psychology Subject Test must be taken by the end of the first year in the Clinical Psychology Graduate Program.
 Therefore, we highly recommend taking the GRE Psychology Subject Test before applying or before the start of students' first year in the program (Clinical Psychology Only).

 Of the students, you accept, how many get financial assistance?

 Every student accepted into our program is given assistance in the form of a fellowship or graduate assistantship for the first five years.
-This includes tuition remission of up to 10 credits per semester, and the option to purchase health insurance at a UMD employee rate.
+This includes a stipend, tuition remission of up to 10 credits per semester, and the option to purchase health insurance at a UMD employee rate.